youtube thumbnail

 Revolutionary Laser Treatment

-In the past, lip and tongue-ties were treated using scalpels and sutures, which as you can imagine, wasn’t very comfortable!
+In the past, lip and tongue-ties were treated using scalpels, which as you can imagine, wasn’t very comfortable!
 Thankfully, the procedure is now primarily performed using lasers, and among them, the LightScalpel is far and away the best.
 It gives our dentists maximum control and offers supreme accuracy while guaranteeing a patient’s comfort during and after the treatment.

 Why LightScalpel® is Better